aaditya29/Sentiment-Analysis-Using-Multimodal-AI-Model/explanation.md

 1. **Attention Mechanisms**: Use attention layers to weigh the importance of each modality dynamically.
 2. **Cross-Modal Transformers**: Employ transformers to model interactions between modalities explicitly.
 3. **Graph Neural Networks (GNNs)**: Represent modalities as nodes in a graph and learn their relationships.

+> For our model we will use Late Fusion Technique due to its simple implementation and robustness.

+## Multimodal Archtecture Details

+The model processes inputs from three different modalities:

+- **Video Encoder**: ResNet3D 18-layer model to extract video features.
+- **Text Encoder**: BERT model to extract textual features.
+- **Audio Encoder**: Raw spectrogram processing to extract audio features.

+#### Data Processing

+Each encoder outputs a feature representation of size `[batch_size, 128]`, which are concatenated to form a unified representation of size `[batch_size, 384]`.

+### Fusion Layer

+A fusion layer learns relationships between the modalities, helping the model make predictions based on combined input features.

+## Task-Specific Classification Heads

+The model makes separate predictions for two tasks:

+- **Emotion Classification**

+  - Output shape: `[batch_size, 7]`
+  - Predicts one of 7 emotions (e.g., joy, sadness, etc.)

+- **Sentiment Classification**
+  - Output shape: `[batch_size, 3]`
+  - Predicts sentiment as negative, neutral, or positive.